creativecouple/fast-isbn-validation-java/README.md

 Our build pipeline regularly checks for new versions of the ISBN range definition provided by the International ISBN Agency.
 When there are changes then a new version of this library will be deployed.

+## Demo

+You can find an online service using this validation at https://creativecouple.de/validation/isbn/ .

 ## Contribute